Non-User Privacy Policy

 7. How We Disclose Personal Data

 - Affiliates.
 Anthropic discloses personal data between and among its affiliates and related entities, meaning an entity that controls, is controlled by, or is under common control with Anthropic.
-Our affiliates will only use any personal data that we share in a manner consistent with this Notice.
+Our affiliates will only use any personal data that we share in a manner consistent with this Policy.

 - Service providers & business partners.
 Anthropic may disclose personal data with service providers and business partners for a variety of business purposes, including ensuring compliance with industry standards, research, auditing, and data processing.
 These parties will only access, process or store personal data that we share with them in accordance with our instructions.